Surgical Technology (SUR.APP)

 • Completion of a program application and checklist with a counselor at the Southfield campus

-All requirements and procedures for admission must be completed by the end of the semester preceding intended program enrollment.
-Students who are accepted into the program are notified in writing no later than 1 month prior to admission.
+All program requirements and procedures for admission must be completed by the end of the Fall semester preceding intended program enrollment, unless exceptions and approval is made by the program director.
+Students who are accepted into the program are notified in writing no later than one month prior to admission.

 In order to sit for the National Certification Examination administered by the National Board of Surgical Technologist and Surgical Assistants (NBSTSA), students must obtain a “C” or better in all the currently required college and program courses for an Associate in Applied Science Degree.